 Table 7 shows the estimation results of the VECM model in the long term that Trade, Inflation, and Information Technology in Lag 1 have a significant effect on International Tourist Visits in Indonesia.
 The positive effect of the Trade variable on International Tourist Visits in the long term is obtained.
 This means that a 1 percent increase in Trade will lead to an increase in International Tourist Visits of 6.11%.
 Then the negative effect of the inflation variable on international tourist arrivals in the long term.
 This means that a 1 percent increase in Inflation will cause a decrease in International Tourist Visits by 1.12%.
 And the Information Technology variable shows a positive influence on International Tourist Visits in the long term.
+This means that a 1 percent increase that a 1 percent increase in Information Technology variable shows a positive influence on International Tourist Visits in the long term.
 This means that a 1 percent increase in Information Technology will lead to a 14.8% increase in International Tourist Visits.